Cavafy Museum (Poet C. P. Cavafy’s House) in Alexandria, Egypt

 Where poets create greatness:

 Cavafy’s House is located on the second floor of an old turn-of-the-century house on a small side street.
 This is where the great poet lived and created.
 At his time, Alexandria was a multinational city where Greeks, Jews, Armenians, and others lived and prospered.
-Arabic element was a minority.
+The Arabic element was a minority.
 This district once provided nighttime entertainment for a man’s darkest desires.
 Here, Cavafy found inspiration and lived.
 There are so many pictures in the apartment from his younger and later years, his handwritten will, his birth certificate in Greek, and many scripts and books.
 They also sell some publications to provide an income for the preservation of the place.
 The furniture is not antique but a true replica of the original, except for a couple of pieces.
 It is worth a visit, as from this place stems part of the world literature that belongs to all people.

 Related post